Semi-Dirac spin liquids and frustrated quantum magnetism on the trellis lattice: Quantum spin liquid phases

 Additional noteworthy features appear at the DSL's boundaries.
 For instance, the blue circle at $\chi_v = 0$ marks a nodal-line spin liquid phase.
 Moreover, along a segment of the line $\chi_v$\,$=$\,$2\chi_z$, we find a \emph{semi-Dirac} spin liquid (labeled s-DSL)~\cite{zhong2017}.
-In this semi-Dirac phase, the bands touch at the point $K_3$\,$=$\,$(0,2\pi/3)$, at which the dispersion is linear along one momentum direction and quadratic along the orthogonal one\footnote{Interestingly, similar band structures also appear in other contexts~\cite{herrera2023tunable}, including in studies of Kitaev spin liquids~\cite{PhysRevLett.133.146603}, and topological materials~\cite{wieder2018wallpaper,rudenko2024anisotropic,Isobe-2016}.}.
+In this semi-Dirac phase, the bands touch at the point $K_3$\,$=$\,$(0,2\pi/3)$, at which the dispersion is linear along one momentum direction and quadratic along the orthogonal one\footnote{Interestingly, similar band structures also appear in other contexts~\cite{herrera2023tunable} including in studies of Kitaev spin liquids~\cite{PhysRevLett.133.146603}, and topological materials~\cite{Kruthoff-2017,wieder2018wallpaper,rudenko2024anisotropic,Isobe-2016}.}.
 Consequently, quasiparticles are effectively massive in one direction, while exhibiting massless Dirac-like behavior in the other.
 Notably, the semi-Dirac point acts as a precursor to the Dirac points that characterize the DSL phase (as discussed in Sec.~\ref{sec:s-DSL} below; see also Fig.~\ref{fig:s-DSL_mechanism}).
+Here, we note that this U1 \textit{Ansatz} includes the semi-Dirac dispersion observed in the tight-binding honeycomb model of Refs.~\cite{Bena-2011,Elsayed-2025a}.
+This connection is established by including further-neighbor amplitudes on the trellis lattice \textendash namely, the diagonal links within the square plaquettes and the longest vertical link within the hexagonal plaquette \textendash in addition to those shown in Fig.~\ref{fig:u1_ansatz}(a).
+The s-DSL nodes emerge when $\chi_v=\chi_z=\chi$, $\chi_h=0$, and the hopping amplitude on these further-neighbor links is set to $\chi/3$.
 The DSL, FS, s-DSL, and gapped phases all meet at a multicritical point $(\chi_v, \chi_z) = (8, 4)$.

 Proceeding along the same lines, the phase diagram for the U2 \textit{Ansatz} is shown in Fig.~\ref{fig:dispersion_all}(b).
 It features two gapped phases separated by a gapless Dirac spin liquid phase, which lies along the line $\chi_v$\,$=$\,$\sqrt{2} \chi_z$.
 Representative band structures at selected points of this phase diagram are displayed in Fig.~\ref{fig:dispersion_all}(e).
 In this case, the Dirac point lies along the momentum path between the $K_2=(2\pi/3,2\pi/3)$ and $K_3$ points in reciprocal space.